 - Grammarly: Grammarly is a tool that is trusted by millions of students and writers.
 This tool helps find grammatical errors fast and helps enhance your writing.
 You can sign up for the free version of Grammarly to test it out.
-So far, it one of my favorite tools to use for the proofreading process.
+So far, it is one of my favorite tools to use for the proofreading process.

-- Google Docs: Google docs is an online office suite that includes a word process, spreadsheet program, and much more.
+- Google Docs: Google Docs is an online office suite that includes a word process, spreadsheet program, and much more.
 It’s great for writers to store documents and articles.
-It’s also free which is a huge plus when starting A proofreading business.
+It’s also free, which is a huge plus when starting a proofreading business.

 - Pater Rater: This tool is great for finding plagiarism in any article that you work on.

-- Dropbox: This tool is a great sharing platform where you can store the articles and documents you work on.
+- Dropbox: This tool is a great sharing platform where you can store articles and documents you work on.